emissary-ingress/emissary/docs/reference/services/auth-service.md

 Content-Length: 0
 ```

-**ALL** request methods will be proxied; the auth service should be able to handle any request that any client could make.
+**ALL** request methods will be proxied, which implies that the auth service must be able to handle any request that any client could make.
 If desired, Ambassador can add a prefix to the path before forwarding it to the auth service; see the example below.

-If Ambassador cannot reach the auth service, it returns 503 to the client.
-If Ambassador receives any response from the auth service other than 200, it returns that full response (header and body) to the client.
-Ambassador assumes the auth service will return an appropriate response, such as 401.

-If the auth service response code is 200, then Ambassador allows the client request to resume being processed by the normal Ambassador Envoy flow.
-This typically means that the client will receive the expected response to its request.
+### Allowing the Request to Continue (HTTP status code 200)

+To tell Ambassador that the request should be allowed, the external auth service must return an HTTP status of 200. **Note well** that **only** 200 indicates success; other 2yz status codes will prevent the request from continuing, as below.

+The 200 response should not contain any body, but may contain arbitrary headers.
+Any header present in the response that is also listed in the `allow_headers` attribute of the `AuthService` resource will be copied from the external auth response into the request going upstream.
+This allows the external auth service to inject tokens or other information into the request, or to modify headers coming from the client.

+### Preventing the Request from Continuing (any HTTP status code other than 200)

-Additionally, Ambassador can be configured to allow headers from the auth service to be passed back to the client when the auth service returns 200; see the example below.
+Any HTTP status code other than 200 from the external auth service tells Ambassador **not** to allow the request to continue.
+In this case, the entire response from the external auth service - including the status code, the headers, and the body - is handed back to the client verbatim.
+This gives the external auth service **complete** control over the entine response presented to the client.

+Giving the external auth service control over the response on failure allows many different types of auth mechanisms, for example:

+- The external auth service can simply return an error page with an HTTP 401 response.
+- The external auth service can choose to include a `WWW-Authenticate` header in the 401 response, to ask the client to perform HTTP Basic Auth.
+- The external auth service can issue a 301 `Redirect` to divert the client into an OAuth or OIDC authentication sequence.

+Finally, if Ambassador cannot reach the auth service at all, it will return a HTTP 503 status code to the client.

 ## Example